ajm62/git-training/README.md

 # git-training
 training in git branches
-add updates to the new branch.
+This is bound to cause trouble!